What does Public Liability Insurance cover?

 What could cause a claim?

-Sometimes damage can occur instantly , while others may take time for the damage to manifest.
+While sometimes damage can occur instantly, other situations may take time for the damage to manifest.
 Either way, a claim could have a devastating impact on your financial situation.
-Having the right Public Liability insurance in place is vital for helping you stay in business for the long run.
+Having the right Public Liability insurance in place is vital to ensuring you stay in business for the long run if you were to face a claim.

 Different types of claims will occur in different types of businesses.
-For example, cafes and retail spaces always have potential liability to their landlords and landlords will often insist on public liability cover being in place.
+For example, cafes and retail spaces have potential liability to their landlords.
+This is why landlords will often insist on Public Liability cover being in place before leasing a property for commercial use.

-Trade businesses have the potential to cause damage to property when carrying out works, like accidentally knocking down the wrong wall during a renovation or spilling paint all over the carpet.
+Trade businesses often open themselves up to entirely different set of risks that could still result in them being liable if a claim were to be made.
+For example, a trade business has the potential to cause damage to property when carrying out works.
+This could result from accidentally knocking down the wrong wall during a renovation or spilling paint all over the carpet.
 This is where cover for rectification of faulty workmanship can assist.

 What is typically NOT covered by Public Liability insurance?